Atlas Logo

 texture

-This command takes the tensor on top of the stack, which must be rank 3, 4 component like [512 512 4], and makes it suitable for use as a texture.
-That is, this commmand enables and generates mipmaps and anisotropic filtering.
+This command takes the texture on top of the stack, which must be rank 3, 1 or 4 component like [512 512 4] or [256 256 1], and makes it suitable for use as a texture.
+That is, this command enables and generates mipmaps and anisotropic filtering.

 timeDelta